 9. Platform-native pacing rewrite

 I have a Meta ad that performs but is being repurposed for TikTok.
-Rewrite it for TikTok-native pacing: first 1-second hook, no logo first 3 seconds, on-screen text that completes the spoken line, a swipe-friendly close.
+Rewrite it for TikTok-native pacing: first 1-second hook, no logo in the first 3 seconds, on-screen text that completes the spoken line, a swipe-friendly close.
 Keep the offer identical but rewrite the rhythm.

 10. Persona-split variant batch

-For {product}, write 4 ad variants — each pitched to a different persona of the same buyer: the budget-conscious version, the time-poor version, the social-proof-driven version, the early-adopter version.
+For [product], write 4 ad variants — each pitched to a different persona of the same buyer: the budget-conscious version, the time-poor version, the social-proof-driven version, the early-adopter version.
 Same offer, same product, completely different angle.
 Mark which persona each targets.

 11. Single-feature ad

-My product has {N} features but ads that name all of them perform worst.
-Pick the 1 feature that creates the biggest "oh actually I need that" reaction and write 3 ad copy variants built entirely around that single feature.
+My product has [N] features but ads that name all of them perform worst.
+Pick the 1 feature that creates the biggest "oh, I actually need that" reaction and write 3 ad copy variants built entirely around that single feature.
 Hide the other features for now.

-My top 5 Google Search queries for {product} are: {list}.
+My top 5 Google Search queries for [product] are: [list].
 Write 1 ad creative per query that matches the exact intent behind that search.
 Don't pitch the product; answer the question implied by the query and let the product appear as the obvious next step.

 Common mistakes

-- 10 variants all paraphrasing the same hook — vary the angle, not the words
+- 10 variants all paraphrasing the same hook — vary the angle, not the words.

-- No angle or persona stated in the prompt, so the model defaults to bland benefit-listing
+- No angle or persona stated in the prompt, so the model defaults to bland benefit-listing.

-- Trying to pitch every feature in one ad instead of leading with the single strongest
+- Trying to pitch every feature in one ad instead of leading with the single strongest.

 Related